 Split HVAC System

-A split-system is most likely the type of system you’ve seen most often, since it’s such a popular choice among homeowners.
+What is a split system air conditioner?
+A split-system unit is most likely the type of AC system you’ve seen most often, since it’s such a popular choice among homeowners.
 The system is comprised of two parts.
 One part consists of a metal cabinet that is placed outside, usually on a raised concrete slab.
 This outdoor cabinet holds the compressor and condenser components.

 The second part is a large cabinet that is usually placed in an out-of-the-way location such as a closet or basement, or even in the attic or crawlspace.
 Within the cabinet, you’ll find the evaporator and either a furnace or a heat pump that must be housed indoors.
 The outside cabinet and inside cabinet are connected by a refrigerant.